 Taxis & guidelines for on-the-street tipping etiquette

 Security & Documents

 Other Amusements (Theater, Museums, Shopping, Tourism, etc.)

 We host our programs at a number of facilities in the Palermo/Villa Crespo districts of Buenos Aires.
-If close proximity is important to you (and we recommend it!), please refer to the parameters in this paragraph and always, your e-registration messages for any updates!
-We look forward to ‘breaking in’ a very nice new studio for the Oct/Nov 2022 Sessions -1481 Velasco between Bonpland and Fitzroy (the Dorrego stop on the B Subway line is nearby).
-For those of you interested in booking an AirBnB in this barrio (neighborhood), a head start to finding your lodgings can be accessed at this link: AirBnB offerings in the area.
+If close proximity regarding accommodations is important to you (we recommend it), please refer to the parameters in this paragraph and your e-registration messages for updates.
+We expect to confirm that we’ll host our May/June 2023 sessions in the same location as last year -1481 Velasco between Bonpland and Fitzroy (the Dorrego stop on the B Subway line is nearby).
+BUT!
+Please stand by and be patient!
+The space is not yet completely confirmed.
+Watch for updates via e-mail.
+For those of you willing to risk that confirmation for 1481 will work out, a head start for AirBnB lodgings in this barrio (neighborhood) can be accessed at: AirBnB offerings in the area.

 The schedule for your TangoIntensivo™ program/s will look similar to the below ‘mock’ schedule.
-You will receive confirmed schedules via e-registration messages approximately two weeks prior to the start of your program/s.
-That’s why we are very insistent about the necessity to (por favor! without fail!) read e-registration messages promptly and carefully.
+You will receive confirmed schedules via e-registration messages approximately two weeks prior to the start of your program/s (another reason we’re adamant about the necessity to read all your e-registration messages promptly and carefully).
 Save and/or print hard copies for easy reference whenever you need a reminder during your trip.
 The below example/mock schedule reflects what your tuition covers.
 Asterisks reflect activities NOT covered by your tuition but we warmly encourage you to attend/enjoy if you feel inspired.

 10:45am – 11am: Orientation Meeting